micropython/micropython/ports/stm32/boards/LEGO_HUB_NO6/README.md

     $ make BOARD=LEGO_HUB_NO6

-Now enter the built-in bootloader by holding down the Bluetooth button for 5 seconds while powering up the Hub via USB.
+Now enter the built-in bootloader by holding down the Bluetooth button for 5 seconds while powering up the Hub via USB (you may need to take out the battery and disconnect USB to power off the Hub first).
 Then run:

     $ make BOARD=LEGO_HUB_NO6 deploy